JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

     Rich API (stream(), removeIf(), etc.)

 Rule of Thumb
     - Use arrays only in performance-critical internals — never in APIs.

+29. Item 29: Favor generic types

+     library-core/src/test/java/com/library/util/CatalogTest.java

+     Generic types are safer, easier to use, and more expressive than raw types.

+     If your class operates on a type, make the class generic — don’t stop halfway.